zaxhutchinson/project_radius/nts/notes.md

+**Distance switch**
+I removed the code a few days ago that squashed distance impact on movement (radial or angular); however, this meant that the algorithm favored long distance movement.
+I have added a different distance squashing method.
+It decays the effect of distance as distance grows using an exponential decay.
+The impact of distance on the algorithm seems to be very impactful.
+And I think this is not quite correct.
+But it's better.

+**BUG and Thoughts**
+Found a bug in that I was calculating distance in the pre function based on the starting syn position and not from the current location of the copy.
+But this mistake makes me think that movement needs irregularity.

+**Alpha Scaling**
+I have removed the scaling in the Pre and Post functions.
+The pre function scaled angular change by the spike rate at the synapse in question.
+So low rate patterns produced very little change for even very close inter-synapse spikes.

+I also removed it from post which scaled the radial change by the time difference in pre-post spikes.
+The effect of the scaling meant that short distance changes moved faster than long ones.
+In practice, it meant that synapses did not move outward if the spike rate was low.

+**EEG**
+Reduced the input scalar from 500 to 10.
+Perhaps with too much input, all spike rates are the same. ?

 **Dendrite Output Scalar**
 Currently, with the EEG experiment I've removed all scaling (1).
 Because I have given the output neuron a baseline of 50.
 I'm thinking that the scalar can be calculated based on the number of synapses (roughly).
 Something like 50/NUM_SYNS.
 So that neurons with smaller fields won't have the strength to push over the threshold.